wentam/libevsig/README.md

-Libevsig is an exception handling, condition system, event-based programming framework, unwind mechanism, and resource cleanup mechanism built as a single, simple abstraction.
+Libevsig is an exception handling, condition system, event-based programming framework, unwind mechanism, and resource cleanup mechanism for C built as a single, simple abstraction.
 Excluding wrappers the project is approximately just 350 lines.

+While flexible, the principle purpose is error handling.

+*NOTE: this project is experimental, do not expect a stable API or ABI*

 # Examples